kukyxs/CoMvvmHelper/README.md

        customConvertAdapter = mutableListOf()
    }
 ```
+or nothing if not use koin and retrofit

-# More detail usage is coming...
+## More detail usage is coming...

 ## License
 ```text